 Figures on the number of crimes recorded by the police are published by the Office for National Statistics.
 Within Suffolk, these figures can be broken down into the Community Safety Partnership areas of Ipswich, Suffolk Coastal, Waveney and Western Suffolk (comprising Babergh, Forest Heath, Mid Suffolk and St Edmundsbury).
 Overall, Suffolk has lower crime rates than the England average (70.7 v 83.0 recorded crimes per 1,000 residents).
-However, there is variation between the Community Safety Partnership areas, with the recorded crime rates in Ipswich (116.2 per 1,000) and Waveney (83.0 per 1,000) being higher than and comparable to England, respectively.
-Ipswich is a priority borough for support in relation to gang and serious youth violence and is a Home Office Ending Gang and Youth Violence area.
+However, there is variation between the Community Safety Partnership areas.

+Work is being undertaken to address any issues.
+For example, Ipswich is a priority Borough for support in relation to gang and serious youth violence and is a Home Office Ending Gang and Youth Violence area.
 The Council is continuing to working with local police and community partners to ensure that appropriate opportunities to design out crime have been taken prior to the commencement of any project and as part of the on-going management of any open spaces, sport or recreational facilities.